zembutsu/docs.docker.jp/engine/reference/run.rst

 .. code-block:: bash

-   $ docker run --security-opt label:level:TopSecret -i -t rhel7 bash
+   $ docker run --security-opt label=level:TopSecret -i -t rhel7 bash

 ..
 To disable the security labeling for this container versus running with the --permissive flag, use the following command: